rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 isMath: false
 ---

-[TOC]

 This article presents the list of Advanced questions with their answers related to the article [Solidity Interview Questions](https://www.rareskills.io/post/solidity-interview-questions) by RareSkills.

 For the level Medium and Hard, you can see my [my first](https://rya-sge.github.io/access-denied/2024/02/14/solidity-interview-question-rareskills/) and [second article](https://rya-sge.github.io/access-denied/2024/03/04/solidity-interview-question-rareskills-hard/).

 According to the article, all questions can be answered in three sentences or less.

-The answers here are more complete than necessary in order to explain in details the topics.
+The answers here are more complete than necessary in order to explain in details each topic.

 ## Gas